Apache Spark vs. Amazon Redshift: Which is better for big data?

 In December 2017, the Amazon Big Data Blog had another example of using both Spark and Redshift: “Powering Amazon Redshift Analytics with Apache Spark and Amazon Machine Learning”.
 The post covers how to build a predictive app that tells you how likely a flight will be delayed.
 The prediction happens based on the time of day or the airline carrier, by using multiple data sources and processing them across Spark and Redshift.

-You can see how the separation of “apps” and “data warehousing” we created at the start of this post is in reality an area that’s shifting or even merging.
-That takes us to the final part of this post: Data engineering.
+You can see how the separation of “apps” and “data warehousing” we created at the start of this post is, in reality, an area that’s shifting or even merging.

 Spark and Redshift: Data Engineering